tjhorner/transit-tracker-api/fly-deploy.md

 git stash push fly.toml && git pull origin main && git stash pop
 ```

 This will retain the local changes made to your `fly.toml` file but update the rest of the repository.
 You can then run `fly deploy` to deploy the changes.
+(Yes, this is unfortunately a bit annoying.)